shwestrick/smlfmt/README.md

 some cases where a particular tab-width can influence the vertical alignment of multiline comments and strings.
 (See discussion in issue #28 for more details.)

+`-engine [pretty|prettier]` (default `prettier`) selects which pretty printing engine to use.
+The `prettier` engine is the newest version.
+The `pretty` engine is the old version.

+`--debug-engine` enables debugging output, for developers.
+This flag requires that the `--preview-only` flag is also enabled.